 We travel south to Wadi Rum, famous as the home of “Lawrence of Arabia” and a unique moonscape terrain of ancient river beds, wind sculpted mountains, vast desert vistas and smooth, pastel-coloured sands.
 Long skirted legionnaires will offer us cardamom-spiced coffee at the “Beau Geste” before dinner and overnight accommodation at the Wadi Rum Bedouin camp – a truly memorable experience and a fitting end to a marvellous day.

-Tuesday morning we will explore the famous Wadi (valley) on a 2-hour jeep tour of the desert with highlights being the ancient rock art and the enormous Seven Pillars of Wisdom formation.
+This morning we will explore the famous Wadi (valley) on a 2 hour jeep tour of the desert with highlights being the ancient rock art and the enormous Seven Pillars of Wisdom formation.
 We leave Wadi Rum, passing by Mount Edom and Ain Mousa (Moses Springs) on our way to the archaeological marvel of Petra; carved from the rose-red stone of Sharah Mountains it is famously known as the “Rose City “of Jordan.
 This afternoon you will have time at leisure and tomorrow we will explore the site together.

 Dating to around 300 B.C.
-Petra was the capital of the Nabatean Kingdom but was lost for centuries to the Western world.
-The Crusaders were the last Westerners to visit before it was “re-discovered” in 1812 by the Swiss explorer, Burckhardt – you are sure to be as overwhelmed as Burckhardt was by its extraordinary beauty.
+Petra was the capital of the Nabatean Kingdom but was lost for centuries to the western world.
+The Crusaders were the last westerners to visit before it was “re-discovered” in 1812 by the Swiss Burckhardt - you are sure to be as overwhelmed as Burckhardt was by its extraordinary beauty.
 Explore the UNESCO World Heritage site – The Treasury, the Roman Theatre, the Courts, Qasr Bint Pharaoun, Temple of the Winged Lion and other monuments, which, in 2007, were named one of the new Seven Wonders of the World.

 We journey to the Bronze-Age archaeological site of Tall el-Hammam, believed to be Sodom, the Biblical “city of sin”; this ancient metropolis, along with its neighbouring city of Gomorrah, were described in the Old Testament as being destroyed by fire and brimstone.